 Why choose a 50mm for portraits

 Beginner photographers with limited budgets want a versatile lens when they’re ready to upgrade from the standard kit lens.
-It’s a big investment to move into more expensive glass for your camera.

 The 50mm is often the first choice when upgrading to a more professional style prime lens that offers larger and faster apertures.
 These can offer apertures that shoot wide and fast at f1.8 or f1.2.